The spiritual world is not straightforward

 of being expelled, "for they loved the praise from men more than praise from God" (John 12:43).

-So we see Jesus was saying, if we hide or deny our
+So we see the Lord was saying, if we hide or deny our

 belief in Him in front of people, it will cost us eternal salvation,